Thursday, November 10, 2011

 1 female seen froze to death

-2 females gets a double decapitation after running through thin wire
+2 females gets a double decapitation after driving through thin wire